 top of page

-This space was created by me, Rhea, Risha’s little sister, to honor her twenty nine years of life and to share her extraordinary story, because her story deserves to be told.
+This space was created by me, Rhea, Risha’s little sister, to honor her twenty nine years of life and share her extraordinary story because it deserves to be told.

-In her twenty nine years, Risha touched thousands upon thousands of lives with her strength, compassion, and determination to make a difference.
+In twenty nine years, Risha touched thousands with her courage, compassion, and unwavering drive to make a difference.
+This space celebrates her legacy—her writings, advocacy, achievements, and the profound impact she had on everyone around her.

 AN ODE TO MY “PUMPKIN”